Boruto Uzumaki: In Boruto

 During the three-year timeskip, Boruto and Sasuke were attacked by Code, and Sasuke was turned into a tree after being absorbed by one of Code's Ten-Tails clones.
 Boruto encountered former Kara member Koji Kashin, who warned him of the serious threats in the future and aided his training.
-Boruto later returns to Konoha to protect Sarada from Code, and then teleports to a dimension where he finds four evolved Divine Tree creatures, led by Jura, who attacked him and Code, forcing them to retreat.
+Boruto later returns to Konoha to protect Sarada from Code, and then teleports to a dimension where he finds four evolved Humanoid Divine Tree creatures, led by Jura, who attacked him and Code, forcing them to retreat.
 After returning to his hideout with Koji, Boruto reunites with Sarada and Sumire in the village.
 He gets contacted telepathically by Shikamaru Nara, the acting Eighth Hokage, who figures out Boruto's true identity.
-Boruto quickly informs Shikamaru about the Divine Tree clones who proceed to invade Konoha.
+Boruto quickly informs Shikamaru about the Divine Trees who proceed to invade Konoha.
 He teleports to the village to protect his loved ones from Sasuke's clone, Hidari.
 After defeating Hidari, Boruto gets shot by Jura and collapses.
-He remains in touch with the village as both Kawaki and Mitsuki decide to negotiate with him in order to deal with the Divine Tree clones.
+He gets arrested and tortured by Konoha shinobi, but "accidentally" gets rescued by Mitsuki on Shikamaru's secret orders.
+Then Boruto meets with Kawaki and secures an alliance with him to defeat the Divine Trees.
+As Team 7 battles the Divine Trees Ryu and Matsuri in the Land of Wind, Boruto plans to help them, but Koji Kashin warns him that if he appears, Jura will arrive and inevitably kill him.
+Ignoring his warning, Boruto saves Konohamaru and kills Matsuri.
+Jura immediately goes to the battlefield and beats Boruto to the brink of death, but Boruto is saved by Kawaki, who fights Jura to a draw.
+An entertained Jura leaves, as Boruto meets with Momoshiki, who has been silent for 3 years, in his mind.
+Boruto asks for Momoshiki's help, and in return will hand him his mind and body after they kill Jura.
+Momoshiki accepts and lets him use the Karma again.
+Later, Boruto helps defend Konoha from the Divine Tree Mamushi's invasion, targeting Eida.
+He also saves the life of Kobu, an influential politician who plans to remove Shikamaru from his role as Hokage suspecting that he is helping Boruto, from the attack of Mamushi.